mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 #### **Approach**

-As the IPs that attacked the web server are '40.80.148.42' and '23.22.63.114', I tried to search them in VirusTotal first and found the file with a name containing 'screensaver' that showed it being used for spear phishing attacks.
+As the IPs that attacked the web server are '40.80.148.42' and '23.22.63.114', I tried to search for them in VirusTotal first and found the file with a name containing 'screensaver' that showed it being used for spear phishing attacks.

 <img width="1581" height="845" alt="image" src="https://github.com/user-attachments/assets/f4abcf27-93bb-4a6f-8b98-4e9de86d99aa" />